ScheduleLua/ScheduleLua-Framework/mod_system.md

 Mods are loaded in this order:

-1. Mods with lower `load_order` values are loaded first
-2. Dependencies are loaded before the mods that depend on them
+1. Dependencies are loaded before the mods that depend on them
-3. The `init.lua` file is loaded first, then additional files listed in the manifest
+2. The `init.lua` file is loaded first, then additional files listed in the manifest
-4. The `Initialize()` function is called if it exists
+3. The `Initialize()` function is called if it exists
-5. The `Update()` function is called every frame if it exists
+4. The `Update()` function is called every frame if it exists

 ## Best Practices